esalcort/KPN-Refinement/README.md

 # Contact
-If you have a question or suggestion about this repository or a problem running examples, you can contact Kamyar at kammirzazad@utexas.edu.
+If you have a question or suggestion about this repository or a problem running examples, you can contact Susy at esalcort@utexas.edu.